bestpilotingalaxy/connect/README.md

-Hellow!
+Hello!

-"Connect" is my first project, its website to help media people share their traffic, and sell/buy/exchange promotion.
+"Connect" is a webapp to help media-people share their traffic, and sell/buy/exchange promotion.
 Based of Django 3.0.5

+requirements.txt included, templates not finished for using

 Functionality: